aciccarello/ciccarello.me/foster.md

   }
 </style>

-## What we're doing now
+## What We're Doing now

-We are currently working on transferring our license to a different foster care agency we feel better aligns with our values and we can trust to provide solid support.
+In 2024 we transferred our license to a different foster care agency we feel better aligns with our values and we can trust to provide solid support.
+We are currently waiting for placement.
 If you have any questions you can always [reach out to me directly](/#connect).

 ## Our Foster Care Journey

 We initially started the process to become licensed resource parent license in the middle of 2020.
 After a series of delays, we [finally were licensed](/blog/2021/07/26/we're-becoming-foster-parents/) in San Diego California on July 20th, 2021.
 We had our [first foster care placement](/blog/2021/10/03/we've-started-our-first-placement/) mid September 2021 of a five-year-old boy and a one-year-old girl and they [returned](/blog/2022/01/30/wrapping-up-our-first-fostering-experience/) to live with family members 6 weeks later.
+In 2024 we transferred our license to a different foster care agency we feel better aligns with our values and we can trust to provide solid support.
 For more information, check out our [foster care posts](/posts/tags/foster%20care).

-## How you can help us
+## How You Can Help Us

 - Pray that we can use this transitional time to best prepare ourselves and our home for future foster kids
 - Pray for wisdom as we adjust to parenthood and make decisions about who we will foster